 Located in central Budapest in the middle of the Danube, 2,5 km long Margaret Island has something to offer for everyone.
 No wonder it’s the favorite recreational area of the locals.
 Not many visitors know however that it used to be called Island of Rabbits and was in fact a royal hunting ground.
 The island was later renamed after Saint Margaret who lived in the local Dominican convent in the 13th century and was the daughter of a great Hungarian King, Béla IV.
 Although the green oasis of the Hungarian capital is open throughout the year without any entrance fees, the best time to visit is undoubtedly summer.
+It’s also a great place to take a picture while here.
 Here are five good reasons why.

 Summer Concerts and Dance Performances